2016 Kaikōura earthquake: Wellington

-In 2016 and 2017 it was decided that several other buildings would be demolished, not repaired: the Figaro Block of the Malvina Major Retirement Village in Burma Road, Johnsonville, the eleven year old, seven-storey NZDF headquarters, and Statistics House at Centreport on the waterfront.
+In 2016 and 2017 it was decided that several other buildings would be demolished, not repaired: the Figaro Block of the Malvina Major Retirement Village in Burma Road, Johnsonville, the eleven year old, seven-storey NZDF headquarters, and Statistics House owned by CentrePort and built in 2005 on the waterfront.
 Several buildings failed because of unsatisfactory design features or collapse of building services in buildings constructed only in the previous decade.

-BNZ Harbour Quays, a large building on Waterloo Quay leased to the BNZ, was badly damaged in the earthquake and in 2018 the building's owner Centreport announced that it would be demolished.
+BNZ Harbour Quays, a large building on Waterloo Quay leased to the BNZ, was badly damaged in the earthquake and in 2018 the building's owner CentrePort announced that it would be demolished.
 This building was opened in 2009 and demolished during 2019.
 BNZ then sued the Wellington City Council for negligence for granting building consents and issuing code compliance certificates, since concerns about the building's design had been raised by reviewing engineers before construction began.
 The building had previously suffered damage during the 2013 Seddon earthquake.

 Wellington Central Library was not damaged during the Kaikōura earthquake but closed suddenly on 19 March 2019 after engineers reassessed it in light of new understanding about building performance gained from the 2016 quake.
 As of March 2023, the building has been gutted and strengthened and is expected to reopen in 2026.

+Demolition of the Civic Administration Building in Te Ngākau Civic Square started in April 2024 and was completed in February 2025.